eciggaar/devops-workshop/openshift/3-Pipelines.md

 ==> ****************************************************
 ```

 To verify that everything is in place, check the Pipelines section in the OpenShift Web Console.
-It should list the workshop pipeline, resources and  tasks created by the script.
+It should list the workshop pipeline and custom task created by the script.

 ![pipelines](images/pipelines.png)

-You can also check the presence of the resources using the command line.
+You can also check the presence of your tasks using the command line.
 For this,

-2. In your IBM Cloud shell use the Tekton CLI to get a list of your pipelines resources:
+2. In your IBM Cloud shell use the Tekton CLI to get a list of your custom tasks:

     ```bash
-    $ tkn resource list
-    ```
-    Similar, for the tasks:

-    ```bash
     $ tkn task list
     ```
-    and finally, for the pipeline itself, execute the following command:
+    Similar, for the pipeline itself:

     ```bash
     $ tkn pipeline list
     ```

+3. The OpenShift CLI can be used to check the persistant volume claim and configmap that has been created by the script.
+To see the persistant volume claims, execute the following command in Cloud Shell:

+    ```bash
+    $ oc get pvc
+    ```
+    and to check the ConfigMap, enter:

+    ```bash
+    $ oc get cm

 ## Running the pipeline